Curaçao: Dutch colonial rule

 In 1795, a major slave revolt took place under the leaders Tula Rigaud, Louis Mercier, Bastian Karpata, and Pedro Wakao.
 Up to 4,000 slaves in northwest Curaçao revolted, with more than 1,000 taking part in extended gunfights.
 After a month, the slave owners were able to suppress the revolt.

 Curaçao's proximity to South America resulted in interaction with cultures of the coastal areas more than a century after the independence of the Netherlands from Spain.
 Architectural similarities can be seen between 19th century Willemstad neighborhoods and the nearby Venezuelan city of Coro in Falcón State, which has also been designated a World Heritage Site.
 Netherlands established economic ties with the Viceroyalty of New Granada that included the present-day countries of Colombia and Venezuela.
 In the 19th century, Curaçaoans such as Manuel Piar and Luis Brión were prominently engaged in the wars of independence of both Venezuela and Colombia.
-Political refugees from the mainland, such as Simon Bolivar, regrouped in Curaçao.
+Political refugees from the mainland, such as Simón Bolívar, regrouped in Curaçao.

-During the 18th and 19th centuries, the British attacked the island several times, most notably in 1800, 1804, and from 1807 to 1815.
-Stable Dutch rule returned in 1815 at the end of the Napoleonic wars, when the island was incorporated into the colony of Curaçao and Dependencies.
+During the French Revolutionary and Napoleonic Wars, British forces twice occupied Curaçao; the first occupation lasted from 1800 to 1803, and the second occupation from 1807 to 1815.
+At the end of the Napoleonic wars stable Dutch rule returned in 1815.
+After the signing of the Treaty of London, the island was incorporated into the colony of Curaçao and Dependencies.

 The Dutch abolished slavery in 1863, causing vast changes in the economy with the shift to wage labour.
 Some Curaçao inhabitants emigrated to other islands, such as Cuba, to work in sugarcane plantations.
 Other former slaves had nowhere to go and continued working for plantation owners under the tenant farmer system, in which former slaves leased land from former masters, paying most of their harvest to owners as rent.
 The system lasted until the early 20th century.

 Historically, Dutch was not widely spoken on the island outside of the colonial administration, but its use increased in the late 19th and early 20th centuries.
-Students on Curaçao, Aruba, and Bonaire were taught predominantly in Spanish until the late 17th century, when the British took all three islands.
+Students on Curaçao, Aruba, and Bonaire were taught predominantly in Spanish until the early 19th century, when the British occupied all three islands.
 Teaching of Spanish was restored when Dutch rule resumed in 1815.
 Also, efforts were made to introduce widespread bilingual Dutch and Papiamentu education in the late 19th century.